aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/comments/get-comment-from-a-worksheet/_index.md

 | folder         | string | Query String                       | The folder path where the document is stored.                     |
 | storageName    | string | Query String                       | The name of the storage service.                                  |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Worksheets/GetWorksheetComment) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/Worksheets/GetWorksheetComment" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to make a call to the Cloud API with cURL.